THE SMART CLUB

 Occupational and Speech and Language Therapy assessments and follow-up treatment sessions.

-Play Therapy for children traumatised by abuse
+Play Therapy or Counselling for children traumatized by violence or loss

-Diagnosis of dyslexia by experienced Educational Psychologists
+Diagnosis of dyslexia by an experienced Educational Psychologist

 Qualified Teaching of English as a Foreign Language (TEFL)